SwayamSat/Speak2Data-Automated-Analytics-for-Everyone/README.md

 2. Create a new API key
 3. Add it to your `.env` file

+## 🌍 Universal Database Support

+### Supported File Formats

+Speak2Data works with multiple database and data file formats:

+#### 1. SQLite Databases (.db, .sqlite, .sqlite3)
+- Direct connection to existing SQLite databases
+- Works with any schema structure
+- Perfect for local development and testing

+#### 2. CSV Files (.csv)
+- Automatically imported into SQLite
+- Table name derived from filename
+- Preserves column names and data types

+#### 3. Excel Files (.xlsx, .xls)
+- Imports first sheet or specified sheet
+- Handles multiple data types
+- Converts to SQLite for querying

+#### 4. Parquet Files (.parquet)
+- Efficient columnar storage format
+- Fast import and query performance
+- Ideal for large datasets

+### How It Works

+1. **Upload any database file** through the web interface
+2. **Automatic schema detection** discovers all tables and columns
+3. **AI analyzes structure** and generates contextual query suggestions
+4. **Ask questions naturally** - the system understands YOUR data
+5. **Get instant insights** with SQL execution and visualizations

-## 📊 Sample Data
+### Sample Data

-The application automatically generates realistic business data including:
+The application includes a pre-loaded business database for testing:

 - **1,000 customers** with demographic information
 - **200 products** across multiple categories
 - **5,000 orders** with various statuses
 - **10,000 sales records** with regional data

+But you can replace this with ANY database from ANY domain!

 ## 🎯 Use Cases

+### Universal Data Analysis
+- **Any Industry**: Retail, Healthcare, Finance, HR, Manufacturing, Education, Government
+- **Any Data Source**: CRM, ERP, IoT sensors, transaction logs, survey data
+- **Any Question**: From simple counts to complex ML predictions

 ### Business Analysts
 - Quick data exploration without SQL knowledge
-- Automated report generation
+- Automated report generation across any domain
-- Trend analysis and forecasting
+- Trend analysis and forecasting for any metrics

-### Managers
+### Domain Experts
-- High-level business insights
-- Performance dashboards
-- Strategic decision support
+- Medical researchers analyzing patient data
+- Financial analysts exploring transaction patterns
+- HR professionals reviewing employee metrics
+- Operations managers monitoring sensor data

 ### Data Scientists
-- Rapid prototyping of ML models
+- Rapid prototyping of ML models on new datasets
-- Automated feature engineering
+- Automated feature engineering for any schema
-- Model performance evaluation
+- Model performance evaluation across domains

 ## 🔍 Troubleshooting